berserkhmdvhb/regPackage1/README.md

 library(renv)
 renv::restore()
 ```
-## Documentation
-Now one can load my library and then use its function and documentations.

----
+To view the documentation my package, how to use its functions, and to read the report for a machine learning project that I did using this package, refer to [Documentation](#Documentation).

 ## Unit Tests
 TO DO
----

 ## `targets` Pipeline